ShakedAp/collection-mini-projects/platformer/README.md

 How to use:
 - WASD for movement.
-- Arrow to draw slash.
+- Left mouse button to draw slash.